 Disney World Crowd Calendar

 Once you have made the decision to book a Walt Disney World vacation, the next step is deciding which time of year to go.
 Because park attendance fluctuates throughout the year, it’s really important to choose your dates carefully.
-That’s why we have designed a comprehensive (and free) crowd calendar to help you plan your next trip to Disney World.
-Crowd calendar information will help you determine the best time of the year to visit each theme park so you can get the most out of your Walt Disney World vacation.
+That’s why we have designed a comprehensive (and free) Walt Disney World crowd calendar to help you plan your next trip.
+This crowd calendar information will help you determine the best time of the year to visit each theme park so you can get the most out of your Disney World vacation.

 ** FastPass+ Booking starts at 7 AM on the date indicated.
 This date applies to guests staying at all Disney owned and operated resorts, as well as the Disney Swan and Disney Dolphin Hotels.
 If staying “off property” add 30 days.